xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

 - If you are building with the xmtp-js SDK, set the [`appVersion` client option](/docs/client-sdk/javascript/tutorials/quickstart#configuring-the-client).

-- Paginate message history to help optimize time to load messages in a conversation.

 - Use [standard content types](content-types#standard-content-types) to ensure that message content sent using your app is interoperable with other apps.
   - By default, building with XMTP SDKs supports plain text messages.
   - To send remote media attachments, see [Some new content types](/blog/attachments-and-remote-attachments).